marketingincolor/EGW-WPtheme/wp-content/plugins/threewp-broadcast/readme.txt

 * <a href="https://broadcast.plainviewplugins.com/addon/advanced-custom-fields/">Advanced Custom Fields</a> adds support for correctly broadcasting various field types using Elliot Condon’s <a href="http://www.advancedcustomfields.com/">Advanced Custom Fields plugin</a>.
 * <a href="https://broadcast.plainviewplugins.com/addon/all-in-one-calendar/">All In One Calendar</a> adds support for <a href="http://www.wordpress.org/plugins/all-in-one-event-calendar/">Timely’s All In One Calendar</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/bbpress/">bbPress</a> adds support for <a href="https://wordpress.org/plugins/bbpress/">BBPress</a> forums, topics and replies.
-* <a href="https://broadcast.plainviewplugins.com/addon/calendarize-it/">Calendarize It</a>: New add-on.
-Adds support for <a href="http://codecanyon.net/item/calendarize-it-for-wordpress/2568439">Calendarize It!</a> events.
+* <a href="https://broadcast.plainviewplugins.com/addon/calendarize-it/">Calendarize It</a> adds support for <a href="http://codecanyon.net/item/calendarize-it-for-wordpress/2568439">Calendarize It!</a> events.
+* <a href="https://broadcast.plainviewplugins.com/addon/contact-form-7/">Contact Form 7</a> adds support for <a href="https://wordpress.org/plugins/contact-form-7/">Takayuki Miyoshi's Contact Form 7</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/download-monitor/">Download Monitor</a> adds support for downloads and shortcodes from <a href="https://wordpress.org/plugins/download-monitor/">Never5's Download Monitor</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/eventon/">EventOn</a> adds support for Ashan Jay's <a href="http://www.myeventon.com/">EventON</a> plugin with tickets.
 * <a href="https://broadcast.plainviewplugins.com/addon/event-organiser/">Event Organiser</a> adds support for Stephen Harris’ <a href="http://wordpress.org/plugins/event-organiser/">Event Organiser plugin</a>, with events and venues.